What Is Phylum Protozoa? Classification, Characters, Example

 • The body of organisms of this subclass is complexly organized.

-• Cilia for eating and in some stages of the life cycle it is present as an organ for walking or locomotion.
+• Cilia is used for eating; in some life cycle stages, it is an organ for walking or locomotion.

-• Two types of nuclei are present in it, micronucleus and macronucleus.
+• Two types of nuclei are present: micronucleus and macronucleus.

 • In these, asexual reproduction occurs by double fission or budding.